- Scientific Name

 At nearly three centuries old, this compact cypress was gifted to the Arnold Arboretum in 1937.
 Today, it is among the oldest trees growing at the Arnold Arboretum.

-The Arnold Arboretum Bonsai and Penjing collection began with the donation of the Larz Anderson Collection of Japanese Dwarfed Trees in 1913, and has grown over time with additional specimens donated by a number of private collectors.
+The Arnold Arboretum Bonsai & Penjing collection began with the donation of the Larz Anderson Collection of Japanese Dwarfed Trees in 1937, and has grown over time with additional specimens donated by a number of private collectors.
 Today, the collection comprises 36 masterfully curated trees representing a range of evergreen and deciduous species, including compact Hinoki cypress (Chamaecyparis obtusa ‘Chabo-hiba’), Japanese white pine (Pinus parviflora), trident maple (Acer buergerianum var. trinerve), Japanese maple (Acer palmatum), and cedar elm (Ulmus crassifolia).

 The Larz Anderson Collection of Japanese Dwarfed Trees at the Arnold Arboretum was originally imported into the United States by the Honorable Larz Anderson in 1913, upon his return from serving as ambassador to Japan.
 In April 1937, Isabel Anderson donated the majority of her late husband’s bonsai collection (30 plants) to the Arnold Arboretum, along with the funds necessary to build a shade house for their display.
 The rest of the Anderson bonsai came to the Arboretum following Isabel’s death in 1949.